Are you interested in writing a blog for us? Read more here.Write a blog for FSRH

 Date: 12 Aug 2020

 Author: Marnie Greenrod

-Our redesigned DFSRH is launching in October 2020 alongside our new FSRH Training Hub.
+Our redesigned DFSRH is planned to open for applications on Wednesday 9 December 2020.
 In the first of a series of blogs, Marnie Greenrod, our education project manager, shares an overview of our diploma assessments and what to expect.